loonwerks/INSPECTA-models/isolette/readme.md

     bin/build.cmd
     ```

+    Run the following to install IVE and CodeIVE which provide IDE support for Slang and SysMLv2 respectively.
+    ```
+    sireum setup ive
+    sireum setup vscode
+    ```

-    Now install OSATE and the Sireum OSATE plugins into your current directory (or wherever as indicated via the ``-o`` option).
+    Run the following to install OSATE and the Sireum plugins which provides IDE and codegen support for AADL.
+This will install OSATE into your current directory (or wherever as indicated via the ``-o`` option).
 For Windows/Linux
     ```
     sireum hamr phantom -u -v -o $(pwd)/osate
     ```